Floor Leveling in Washington, Utah

 When You Need Floor Leveling

-You need floor leveling when your subfloor has high or low spots that fall outside your new flooring's tolerance spec.
-Most floating floors require no more than 3/16 inch variance over 10 feet — tile and hardwood are stricter.
-If you are not sure whether your floor meets spec, we test it.
-If it already passes, we tell you and you are done.
-If it does not, we show you exactly where the problem areas are before recommending anything.
+Most people do not know their subfloor has a flatness problem until the new floor starts cracking.
+By then it is already a problem.
+Floating floors require no more than 3/16 inch variance over 10 feet — tile and hardwood are stricter than that.
+If you are not sure, we test it.
+If the floor already passes, you are done.
+If it does not, we show you exactly where the problem spots are before recommending anything.

 Why These Problems Happen